Williame33445/physics-projects/README.md

 - https://www.physics.rutgers.edu/grad/509/ has some interesting topics
 - Grover algorithm visualisation
 - latex on markdown with \tag seems to be broken
+- KKR method for copper (see ON THE CALCULATION OF THE ENERGY OF A BLOCH WAVE IN A METAL by J. KORRINGA)